crvallance/food/Shepherdless Pie/README.md

 # Shepherdless Pie

-Adapted from family recipie and has a very "figure it out along the way" organization.
+Adapted from family recipe and has a very "figure it out along the way" organization.
 We rarely had true Shepherd's with actual lamb so I'd consider this a variation on a cottage pie.

   - [Ingredients (Basic Version)](#ingredients-basic-version)
   - [Cooking](#cooking)